 The process of hiring a remote software engineer to work on your projects can be difficult, especially if recruitment is not your primary area of expertise.
 However, it is important for any CTO to be the driving force behind the recruitment process.
 Otherwise, the person selected for the role may not have the required skills, attitude or knowledge.

-Here we provide some examples of typical remote interview questions that are advisable for any CTO to ask since they highlight important strengths in potential candidates and also help to weed out those who would not be suitable without wasting too much time.
+Here we provide some examples of good interview questions to ask a software developer.
+These questions will focus mainly on remote work.
+We recommend asking them during a final interview with CTO.
+This is because they highlight important strengths in potential candidates and also help to weed out those who would not be suitable without wasting too much time.

-Note: Of course, there will usually be a much more in-depth and specific section of the interview dedicated to technical questions, but these general questions can be equally important, so it’s essential not to forget these basic CTO interview questions.
+Note: Of course, there will usually be a much more in-depth and specific section of the interview dedicated to technical questions.
+However, these general questions can be equally important, so it’s essential not to forget these basic CTO interview questions.

-Make sure to create a list of questions for your remote interview which will highlight important strengths in potential candidates.
+Make sure to create a list of CTO questions for your remote interview which will highlight important strengths in potential candidates for your remote or distributed team.

 What tools for collaboration and remote work you have experience with?